6 Things to Do in Akita, JAPAN

 By Plane:

-1. When is the best time to visit Akita?
+What is the best season to visit Akita?